MUNsdh/readthedocs/docs/source/No Code Apps.rst

    :maxdepth: 3

    The Basics of Bubble
-   Example 1: Social Media App
+   Example 1: Creating a Social Media App
    Example 2: Creating a Buy and Sell App